Stanhope (optical bijou)

-Stanhopes or Stanho-scopes are optical devices that enable the viewing of microphotographs without using a microscope.
+A stanhope or stanho-scope is an optical device that enables the viewing of microphotographs without using a microscope.
 They were invented by René Dagron in 1857.
 Dagron bypassed the need for an expensive microscope to view the microscopic photographs by attaching the microphotograph at the end of a modified Stanhope lens.
 He called the devices bijoux photo-microscopiques or microscopic photo-jewelry.